inmotionsoftware/ims-cpp-code-challenge/README.md

 ## The Problem

 You are a research scientist working in the field of genetics.
-You have been tasked with simulating genetic changes to a type of single celled bacteria over several generations.
+You have been tasked with simulating genome changes to a type of single celled bacteria over several generations.
 You notice that as genes are combined in your test bacteria they follow some basic **pair insertion** patterns.
 You just need to work out the pair insertion process over a few generations.

 ## The Task